Docs

 npx superimg dev template.ts

-Render to video
+Render to MP4

-npx superimg render template.ts -o video.mp4
+npx superimg render template.ts -o output.mp4 --data '{"title": "Dynamic Video", "subtitle": "Rendered from CLI"}'

 Use in React

-import { Player } from 'superimg-react'
+import { Player } from 'superimg-react/player'

 import myTemplate from './template'